-All-female team out to prove women racers aren’t a gimmick
+Hear these engines roar: Female team says this is no gimmick

 —Simona de Silvestro.
 A former IndyCar driver who has been a Formula One test driver, the “Swiss Missile” most recently competed in the Virgin Australia Supercars Championship.

 —Bia Figueiredo.
-She raced as Ana Beatriz in IndyCar because it was easier to pronounce, and the Brazilian is the only woman to have won races at that series’ second level.
+She raced as Ana Beatriz in IndyCar because it was easier to pronounce, and the Brazilian was the first to win at that series’ second level and the only woman to win multiple Indy Lights races.

 —Christina Nielsen.
 A two-time IMSA class champion, the Danish driver was brought in to complete the Rolex lineup because Heinricher injured her back in a crash testing the car in December.